 Sikhs in California vote on independence from India

 It's a busy Saturday at the Sacramento Gurdwara Bradshaw at the edges of the city surrounded by fields and strip malls.
 In front of the new, gleaming white temple, a crowd of people are dressed in their finest for a wedding.
-The morning worship is piped in through loudspeakers.
+The sounds of worship are piped out into the morning air through loudspeakers.

-Walk around the back of the domed building and you encounter a sea of bright yellow flags emblazoned with bold, blue letters spelling out a word: Khalistan.
+Walk around the back of the domed building and you encounter something else, a sea of bright yellow flags emblazoned with bold, blue letters spelling out a word: Khalistan.

 Khalistan doesn't exist on any map, but it is an imagined homeland for some Sikhs who dream of their own nation separate from India.
 The calls for an independent state have grown more urgent among Sikhs in the wake of last year's foiled assassination attempt of a Sikh activist on U.S. soil.
 The Justice Department charged an Indian national in the plot.